 First, as time passed, the steak was getting cold and the juices started to solidify.
-Second, my jaw was getting real tired and chewing became more difficult.
-I started cutting the remainder of the steak into 1 inch by 1 inch chunks.
+Second, my jaw was getting really tired and chewing became more difficult.
+I started cutting the remainder of the steak into 1 inch by 1-inch chunks.
 I starting chewing them, taking a swig of beer to quickly wash it down, but I was running out of time.
 I literally started putting a whole bunch of steak chunks in my mouth and pushing them down my throat with my finger and taking big swigs of beer.
 With two minutes left on the clock, I had finished the steak and joined a select group of crazy people who ate the whole thing.

 I was awarded the certificate below (yes, they spelled my last name wrong) which to this day is proudly displayed on the wall in my kitchen nook.

 I also made it into The Big Texan Hall of Fame which I have shown a screenshot below.
-If you click on the link, you can download a PDF of the members of The hall of Fame.
+If you click on the link, you can download a PDF of the members of The Hall of Fame.